andysa2/DG640-VDU-fpga-implementation/readme.md

 # DG640-VDU-implementation in vhdl

-A vhdl recreation of the DG640 VDU, as published in Electronics Today International magazine (ETI) in April, May & June of 1978.
+A vhdl recreation of the DG640 VDU, which was published in Electronics Today International magazine (ETI) in April, May & June of 1978.

 The companion PCG / Programmable character generator published in June 1980, is also implemented.

-The implementation extends the design, by implementing colour through use of three additional bits in the Attribute block.
+Colour is additionally implemented through use of three additional bits in the Attribute block.

 VGA output is generated thru R,G,B, Hsync and Vsync signals.